-Architecture and Significance of Kedarnath TempleThis temple is dedicated to Lord Shiva and has an architecture which is 1000 years old.
+Architecture and Significance of Kedarnath TempleThis temple is dedicated to Lord Shiva and has an architecture that is 1000 years old.
 It comprises of some large, heavy and grey slabs of stones which are cut intricately in even halves.
 The temple also has a 'Garbha Griha' as well as a 'Mandap' for the visitors.
 Lord Shiva in his Sadashiva form in the shape of a conical rock formation is worshipped inside the temple.

 The temple is constructed on a raised platform facing the South in the Rekha-Sikhara style and has three divisions namely garbhagriha which is the sanctum, Antarala which is the vestibule and Gudha Mandapa which is the closed hall.
 There are three entrances (South, East and West) to enter Gudha Mandapa.
 Garbhagriha comprises of vedibandha, jangha and shikara.
 Shikara is further divided into six storeys and mounted by amalaka, kalasa and andaka covered in a wooden parasol.